aabrahamians/react-Ad-metrics/README.md

 ##Made with React
 ###Requirements

- - [x] creatae a README file that explains how start the app
+ - [x] create a README file that explains how start the app
  - [x] host the source code in a github repository
  - [x] use the response data provided
  - [x] table area min-width must equl 500px